leanspace-public/space-operations-center-terraform/README.md

 # space-operations-center-terraform

-This repository contains the configuration used for the SOC (Space Operations Center)
+This repository contains the configuration used for the SOC App (Satellite Operations Center)

 Please modify this project with: